zgredinzyyy/2busy2homework/README.md

 # 2busy2homework 🙊

-**2busy2homework** is a tool that allows sending POST request to code.org for automatic excercise completion.
+**2busy2homework** is a tool that allows sending POST request to code.org for automatic exercises completion.
 Using selenium it's capable of sending Form Data with *random* generated values of attempts, completion time and lines of code.

 Installation